Squibs/timeline-portfolio/src/app/views/markdown-pages/timeline-portfolio.md

 _Gatsby_ has many features and plugins to expand what on what it is capable of doing.
 For this project I tried to keep it fairly basic.
 I'm including some _Gatsby_ plugins that render markdown into generated HTML pages.
 That's how I have created all of these project pages on this timeline. _Gatsby_ uses _GraphiQL_ in the background for many things and learning it has been a bit of a challenge for me.
 Linking images took a while to figure out, as there you have to query _GraphiQL_ for the images to be able to use them.
 This is so _Gatsby_ can optimize and lazy-load images appropriately to hopefully provide a smoother and faster experience for the user.

-I continued what I have learned from doing my previous client based projects and started with some style tiles, I then moved on to make some mockups:
+I continued what I have learned from doing my previous client based projects and started with some style tiles, I then moved on to make some mockups.

+First draft mockup:

 ![](../../images/projectPages/timeline-mockup-1.png)

+Secondary mockup:

 ![](../../images/projectPages/timeline-mockup-2.png)

 I created many more mockups and visual aids other than these, but these would be the main ones.